So I’m a big fan of friendship. I believe good friendships are an important – and necessary – part of a person’s life.

-I wish I would have understood that better when I was a young girl.
-I think it would have helped me in my relationships with the other girls.
-I guess I thought friendship just kind of happened—you know, either “worked” or “didn’t work”.
+I wish I would have understood that better when I was a young girl, as I believe it would have helped me in my relationships with the other girls.
+I guess I thought a friendship just kind of happened—you know, either “worked” or “didn’t work.”

-I want to help them understand what it means to find a friend and how to be a good friend.
+I want to help them understand what it means to find a friend and be a good friend.

 Reach out to all.
 (James 2:1-4) Don’t just look to the pretty or the popular, but have a heart for those who might be standing back or go unnoticed.

 Practice friendship with siblings.
 It’s never made much sense to me that someone would be ugly to a brother or sister, then sweet-as-pie to everyone else.
 I suggest that home is a terrific place to work on your friendship skills.

 Invest in a few special friendships.
 Naturally, you can’t have deep friendships with everyone.
 I have a few girlfriends I have chosen to be close with because of their example and encouragement to me – and I’d like the same for my daughters.
 (I Thess.5:11)

 Seek the counsel of your parents.
 (Prov.
 6:20) As an older and wiser woman, I’ve had a lot of experience with people and friendships.
 A mom can usually recognize those who’ll have much to offer and those who come with a caution.
 A daughter would do well to heed her advice.

 Avoid gossip.
 (Prov.
 16:28) Admittedly, this is a huge temptation when girls get together (even Big Girls!).
 But there’s nothing quite so destructive as discussing other people.
 Decide this kind of talk has no place in your friendships.

 Be friendly.
 This is harder for some girls than it is for others.
 But we want our girls to eventually overcome their own shyness and insecurities and reach out to others.
 It’s such a blessing to see a smiling, friendly face.